skttl/konstrukt-documentation/guides/creating-your-first-integration.md

 ---
-description: Creating your first integration with Konstrukt, the fluent back office UI builder for Umbraco.
+description: Creating your first integration with Konstrukt, the back office UI builder for Umbraco.
 ---

 # Creating your first integration